tshepang/blog/content/ideal static blog generator.md

     not good enough.
 -   Tags (and maybe Categories) should be displayed on each post.
 -   Blogofile has a strange requirement of having [post headers be YAML format].
-Maybe there\'s a good reason, but I want my generator to not require anything special in file contents.
+Maybe there's a good reason, but I want my generator to not require anything special in file contents.
 -   Ability to determine Publish date from file mtime.

 **nice-to-have**:

 -   Ability to combine multiple tags.
--   Ability to show posts linking to current one, but I\'m not sure how useful this would be though.
+-   Ability to show posts linking to current one, but I'm not sure how useful this would be though.
 -   A feed icon that is visible from the main page (and maybe Category pages).